 Special Topics in Biology classes (SCI X299) typically cover a specific topic in Biology and are intended to enhance and expand the selection of offerings from semester to semester.

 Credits: Variable Credits SCI.
-Prerequisite: SCI12.
+Prerequisite: One Foundation Biology course.

 SCI2310 Environmental Analysis & Science